vacp2p/rfc/content/docs/rfcs/43/README.md

 ### Rationale

 - The device `B` exposes a commitment to its static key `sB` because:
-    - if the private key of `eB` is weak or gets compromised, an attacker can impersonate `B` by sending in message `2` to device `A` his own static key and successfully complete the pairing phase.
+    - if the private key of `eB` is weak or gets compromised, an attacker can impersonate `B` by sending in message `c.` to device `A` his own static key and successfully complete the pairing phase.
 Note that being able to compromise `eB` is not contemplated by our security assumptions.
-    - `B` cannot adaptively choose a static key based on the state of the Noise handshake at the end of message `1`, i.e. after the authentication code is confirmed.
+    - `B` cannot adaptively choose a static key based on the state of the Noise handshake at the end of message `b.`, i.e. after the authentication code is confirmed.
 Note that device `B` is trusted in our security assumptions.
-    - Confirming the authentication code after processing message `1` will ensure that no Man-in-the-Middle (MitM) can send a static key different than `sB`.
+    - Confirming the authentication code after processing message `b.` will ensure that no Man-in-the-Middle (MitM) can send a static key different than `sB`.

 - The device `A` sends a commitment to its static key `sA` because:
-    - `A` cannot adaptively choose a static key based on the state of the Noise handshake at the end of message `1`, i.e. after the authentication code is confirmed.
+    - `A` cannot adaptively choose a static key based on the state of the Noise handshake at the end of message `b.`, i.e. after the authentication code is confirmed.
 Note that device `A` is trusted in our security assumptions.
-    - Confirming the authentication code after processing message `1` will ensure that no MitM can send a static key different than `sA`.
+    - Confirming the authentication code after processing message `b.` will ensure that no MitM can send a static key different than `sA`.

-- The authorization code is shown and has to be confirmed at the end of message `1` because:
+- The authorization code is shown and has to be confirmed at the end of message `b.` because:
     - an attacker that frontruns device `A` by sending faster his own ephemeral key would be detected before  he's able to know device `B` static key `sB`;
     - it ensures that no MitM attacks will happen during *the whole* pairing handshake, since commitments to the (later exchanged) device static keys will be implicitly acknowledged by the authorization code confirmation;
     - it enables to safely swap the role of handshake initiator and responder (see above);